SpongebBob/tabular_automl_NNI/AutoFETutorial.md

 If you want to add a feature engineer operation, you should follow the  instruction in [here](./AutoFEOp.md).

+@mengjiao refine this doc.

 # Benchmark

 We test some binary-classfiaction benchmarks which from open-resource.

 The experiment setting is:
-how long? how many trials?
+@mengjiao how long? how many trials? machine configure?

 The baseline and the result as folloing:

+@mengjiao result is acc?

+@mengjiao could you add more benchmark here?
+Also merge the code of these benchmark.

 |  Dataset   | baseline acc  | automl acc|
 |  ----  | ----  | ----  |